All About Pituitary Adenomas

-The pituitary itself is controlled by another gland called the hypothalamus, which sits just above the pituitary gland.
-In response to various signals from the body, the hypothalamus sends hormones directly down a channel to the pituitary gland, telling the pituitary to produce and release its hormones into the bloodstream so they can act on various organs throughout the body.
+The pituitary itself is controlled by another gland called the hypothalamus, which is located just above the pituitary gland.
+In response to various signals from the body, the hypothalamus sends hormones directly down a channel to the pituitary gland, telling the pituitary to produce and release hormones into the bloodstream so they can act on various organs throughout the body.

 What hormones are produced by the pituitary gland?

 In the posterior lobe, two different hormones are produced: